 And if you suddenly don't have enough ribbon?
 "Cut the ribbon into 20-inch sections and pinch at each end," she recommends.
 "Tie the ribbon [sections] to the tree.
 It saves on ribbon and makes it appear as if it were woven through the tree."

 Play with Color, Pattern, and Texture

 When it comes to putting ribbon on your Christmas tree, interior designer Kade Laws suggests considering colors outside of the traditional holiday palette.
 She has used combinations of lime-green, cerulean blue, and metallic silver to great effect.
 Red, green, and black are a tried-and-true palette of tradition—reminiscent of the buffalo plaid found in farmhouse-style decorating.
 Do you prefer the sweetness of Candy Land?
-Laws recommends hot pink and orange ribbons that can be draped or cascaded down the tree to resemble ribbons of candy.
-You can even use multiple ribbons, Laws says, to create a depth of dimension in your tree's design.
+Laws recommends hot-pink-and-orange ribbons that can be draped or cascaded down the tree to resemble ribbons of candy.
+You can even use multiple options, Laws says, to create a depth of dimension in your tree's design.
 "I've mixed Christmas plaid ribbon with a solid color ribbon," she says.
 "Using wired ribbon with silk and another shiny material can add some dimension to your tree."